 How to check if I'm in a bushfire zone in NSW

 Before purchasing a block of land or starting a new home build, it’s important to find out whether or not it’s bushfire prone land.

 During the planning process, we can find this information on your behalf, but it’s also possible to get an idea of the fire danger in the area via the New South Wales Rural Fire Service (RFS).

-The RFS has an interactive map on their website showing bushfire zones around the state.
+The RFS has a bushfire map on their website showing NSW fire zones.
 All you have to do is search the postcode and the RFS will determine whether it’s bushfire prone land.